 Basic Grant Formula

 The Basic Grant formula allocates funding to school districts based on the number of poor children they serve.
 Any school district with at least 10 poor children and 2 percent of its students in poverty receives funding through the Basic Grant formula, so almost all school districts, even very affluent school districts, get at least some Title I funding through this formula.
-In fiscal year 2013, $6.2 billion, or 45 percent of all Title I funding, will be distributed through the Basic Grant formula.
+In fiscal year 2014, $6.4 billion, or 45 percent of all Title I funding, was distributed through the Basic Grant formula.
 The Basic Grant formula is the least targeted of the four Title I formulas.

 Concentration Grant Formula